-- They are safe if you want to mount a flat screen above it.
+- They are safe if you want to mount a flat screen TV above it.

-- Since there is no ventilation and they tend to use infrared quartz, they are very heat efficient and will save you money on your heating bill.
+- Since there is no ventilation and they tend to use infrared quartz heat, they are very energy efficient and will save you money on your heating bill.

-- Electric fireplaces can be set up for supplemental zone heating to even heat rather large homes.
+- Electric fireplaces can be set up for supplemental zone heating to evenly heat rather large homes.